linnovate/dfa/README.md

 ## Usage

+Use Makefile commands for development.

+Use docker-compose for production.

 Before you can run the application, you need to install the [Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) package manager for JavaScript and [Daml](https://docs.daml.com/getting-started/installation.html).